Daily readings

 5For there is one God, and one mediator of God and men, the man Christ Jesus:

-6Who gave himself a rescue for all, a teaching in due times.
+6Who gave himself a redemption for all, a teaching in due times.

 7To which I am appointed a preacher and an apostle, (I say the truth, I lie not,) a doctor of the Gentiles in faith and truth.